The PROFILE of an implant refers to how much it projects forward off your chest when you are standing.

 The profile of a breast implant refers to how much the implant projects forward from the chest wall.
 Implants of the same volume (described in cc’s or cubic centimeters) that differ in base width (diameter) will give a different projection from the chest wall; the narrower the base width for a given volume, the greater the projection.
 In general, a low profile implant is flat and wide.
 A medium profile implant of the same volume will have a smaller base width, but project farther out from your body.
 A high profile implant has the narrowest base width, and projects forward the most.

-During your pre-operative Breast Augmentation consultation, Dr. Jugenburg will use measurements of your breasts and body to determine the maximum width and projection of breast implant that will fit your current proportions (or figure).
+During your pre-operative Breast Augmentation consultation, the SixSurgery team will use measure of your breasts and body to determine the maximum width and projection of breast implant that will fit your current proportions (or figure).
 This is a method known as Dimensional Breast Augmentation.

 All the implants pictured above have the same diameter or width.
 What differs is their projection – how much they protrude (stick-out) from the chest.
 A low profile implant is very flat, while a high profile breast implant is very round and gives a more fake look.

 Which look do you prefer?
 The more subtle tear drop look, or the more obvious rounder fuller look?
 Or would you like something in between?

 Consider which ‘Look’ you prefer, and remember that because each person is very unique, for each person the SixSurgery team will create a unique surgical plan to deliver the desired results.
 In many patients, a moderate profile round implant placed under the muscle can create the ‘Anatomic’ look.
 And in some patients, even a high profile can look natural.